Who this is for

 - Run a preview to see exactly what will copy, what already matches, and how much data will move.

-- Run the transfer, watch progress, and download the completion report.
+- Run the transfer, watch progress in the dashboard, and download the completion report.

 Preview before you commit

-Every job starts with a dry-run.
-You see the file count, the total size, the folders involved, and the conflicts before a single byte moves.
-Stakeholders can sign off on the preview instead of trusting a verbal estimate.
+Every job starts with a dry-run — file count, total size, folders involved, conflicts.
+Stakeholders sign off on a preview instead of trusting a verbal estimate.
+If something looks wrong, you adjust before a single byte moves.

 A report at the end